rollins-cms/mat310-spr20/sprint3/project.md

 * `AddExpr` production changed
 * `MultExpr` added (very similar to old `AddExpr`)

-Steps to make our Parser support new Expr
+Steps to make our Parser support new `MultExpr`:
 1. Add an `MultExpr` class in the `Expr.java` file.
 You can closely match the existing `AddExpr` class.
 2. Add a `multExpr()` method to the parser.
 3. Modify the `addExpr` method to make the left part a `MultExpr` instead of an `Atom` as it was in v.1.
 4. Compile and test with the `PrintMult.y` test in the `tests` directory.

 Question: **What is the purpose of the classes defined in `Stmt.java` and `Expr.java`?**

 Answer: They are blobs of state that represent nodes in the parse tree.
 Each class has a set of state variables that represent that important children of that node, as defined in the language grammar.

 Once you get the above steps finished, the programs `tests/PrintMult.y` can be parsed with no errors.
-Don't proceed until you have `PrintMult.y` passing.
+Don't proceed until you have `PrintMult.y` parsing and giving the correct output.

-# Part 2: The Y Programming Language -- v.
+## Part 2: The Y Programming Language -- v.
 0.3 -- Negations, Variables, and Assignments, OhMy!

+Now we're going add more things: negation statements, variables, Strings, and assignment statements.

 #### Updated EBNF Grammar:
 ```